-Series points will be awarded for both runs at each round down to 50th place in each category.
+Series points will be awarded for both runs at all rounds down to 50th place in each category.

-Points from your best seven from a maximum ten possible runs will count towards the series standings.
+Points from your best seven of a maximum ten possible runs will count towards the series standings.

 Trophies, product and cash prizes are awarded for series winners to 5th position where applicable on a pro-rata basis of one prize per five qualifying competitors.